diwasx/lyrics_finder/README.md

 <img src="https://diwasx.github.io/img_backup/lyrics_finder/finder.svg">

-If 'finder' can find your song title and artist then run
+If 'finder' can find your song title and artist then run this to find lyrics for playing song
 ```
 ./lyrics_finder
 ```